-FORMER Swindon Town chairman Jed McCrory was accused of lying under oath about a vital piece of evidence by a High Court judge today.
+EVIDENCE given by Swindon Town chairman Jed McCrory's was questioned by a High Court judge today.

-On the second day of the hearing to determine who owns the club, Judge Nicholas Strauss QC said McCrory had been dishonest in explaining a three-year extension to Lee Power’s share subscription agreement at Town.
+On the second day of the hearing to determine who owns the club, Judge Nicholas Strauss QC said he did not believe McCrory's explanation of a three-year extension to Lee Power’s share subscription agreement at Town.

 There are e-mail and text message exchanges between Power and McCrory which allude to a three-year extension of some sort involving the former.

 McCrory suggested this was only an extension of Power’s tenure as director of football, and nothing to do with becoming club owner.

 The former County Ground chief said his acknowledgement of an extension involving Power in April 2013, were not about lengthening the time frame for Power to become majority shareholder.

 But Judge Strauss said: “I frankly don’t believe Mr McCrory’s evidence.
 I don’t think he failed to read it (an e-mail explaining the extension) and I don’t think he was referring to the position of director of football.”

 In his evidence, Power said he and McCrory had agreed to extend the window for three years, in order to allow for all the necessary paperwork from the Football League to clear before exercising the agreement and taking control of Seebeck 87, the firm used to buy Town in early 2013.